 We can tell you more about winter at Sleeping Giant (ice fishing for perch, anyone?), but the only real way to experience it is to see it for yourself.

 Visit our online reservation service to book one of the rustic cabins.
-You can also learn more about the Ranger Lodge or a backcountry trip by calling the park at 807-977-2526.
+You can also learn more about a winter backcountry camping trip by calling the park at 807-977-2526.

 Day visitors can purchase a daily vehicle pass at one of two pay-and-display machines.
 The first is at Joeboy Lake adjacent to Highway 587 at the north end of the park.
 The other is adjacent to the Marie Louise Lake Gatehouse.